eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To put something together**: means to create or organize something by combining different parts.
 For example: `We need to put together a presentation for the client`. –> This means preparing a full presentation by organizing slides, ideas, and information.

+- **To draft something up**: means to create an initial version of a document, plan, or proposal.
+For example: `She drafted up a new schedule for the support team`. –> This means she created a first version of the schedule that can be discussed or edited.

 ### Prefix -un

 The prefix un- is added to adjectives **to create the opposite meaning**.